alfred-workflows/awesome-alfred-workflows/CONTRIBUTING.md

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion if possible.
 - Use the following format: `[WORKFLOW](LINK) - DESCRIPTION.`
+- If "Alfred" is in the title, try to remove the word.
+E.G. Instead of "Alfred SSH" just put "SSH".
 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
 - End all descriptions with a full stop/period.